 Repairing shoes is actually not an expensive process — in relation to buying another pair of good quality shoes that cost more than $100.
 If your budget is more discount-store shoe buying, though, repairing shoes can be just as expensive as buying a brand new pair.

-- First, you’ve got to determine whether the shoes are important to you or not.
+First, determine whether the shoes are important to you or not.
 Are they sentimental?
 Do they work with every outfit you own?
 Do they fit just right and you could walk for hours with no pain?
 Would repairing them likely cost less than replacing them?

 What can’t a shoe repair business do?
 Turn cracked, damaged leather into new again.
 Shoe repair stores are great at repairing the base of a shoe, but not so much if the top part of the shoe is damaged, especially dried-out or cracked material.